SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 ## Learn to code the MERN-stack

-I found that learning the MERN stack - MongoDB, Express.js (or Express) as a server, React and Node - was the easiest way to practice the fundamentals of vanilla JavaScript through the stack.
+I found that learning the MERN stack - MongoDB, ExpressJs (or Express) as a server, React and Node - was the easiest way to practice the fundamentals of vanilla JavaScript through the stack.

 It is a stable stack that does not need a cloud architect to configure if you are building side-projects for a portfolio.